lucaferranti/lucaferranti.github.io/index.md

 \begin{biography}{resume="/assets/ferranti_cv.pdf"}
   > *My mission in life is not merely to survive, but to thrive; and to do so with some passion, some compassion, some humour and some style.* - Maya Angelou
-  I am a computer science phd student at the University of Vaasa.
+  I am a computer science PhD student at the University of Vaasa.
 My research interests lie in computational mathematics and its application to engineering domains.
 Particularly, I have experience in computational algebraic geometry and polynomial solvers optimisation.
 Application domains I have experience with include computer vision and satellite positioning.

   If you want to collaborate with me or simply fund my research, do not hesitate to contact me.
 \end{biography}